vmware-archive/octant/examples/resources/README.md

 # resources

-These are example resources you can use to test dev dashboard
+These are example resources you can use to test octant